Resume and Cover Letter Tips, Tricks, and Examples

 DON’T: Think you’re too inexperienced for a resume

-Even if you’ve never had a job before, it’s not too early to start creating a resume.
+You can create a resume, even if you’ve never had a job before.
 Like most things, creating a winning resume takes practice.
 It is better to start now than to regret not starting sooner.

 DON’T: Include a photo (if you’re in the United States)